Every Child Achieves

 • In EYFS, teachers use our reading spine, which has mapped core texts that promote children's understanding of vocabulary, grammar, the world and global events, as well as improve their ability to communicate effectively.
 There is a heavy emphasis on revisiting unfamiliar and new vocabulary to support children's Early Language Development.

-• Throughout the day in play, through our in-the-moment approach to teaching and learning, and during storytime, adults consistently model language, vocabulary, and syntax both from books and stories, seeking to introduce new and challenging vocabulary.
-We will not shy away from words deemed ‘too tricky’.
+• Throughout the day in play, through our in-the-moment approach to teaching and learning, and during story time, adults consistently model language, vocabulary, and syntax both from books and stories, seeking to Stories and books are evident in all areas of the classroom to support play-based learning.

 • In Nursery, there are planned sessions where children are given 'Time to Talk' about books they have explored and enjoyed, either at home or school.